 What do red socks, hockey and a tea party have in common?
 If you said Boston, you are correct!
 While I didn’t catch any games or throw tea into the harbour, I explored as much as I could of this beautiful city!
-While I only had about 24 hours which isn’t nearly enough time for the city, I focused on enjoying the sights to take in as much as I could.
-If you like to wander like me, then this guide to Boston is perfect for you!
+One day in Boston isn’t nearly enough time for the city, but you can still see plenty of sights and make the most of your time.
+If you like to wander like me, then this guide to Boston in one day is perfect for you!
 You’ll want to rest up though – you’ve got a big day ahead of you!

 Start with Breakfast in the Back Bay Area

-As I was staying at the Lenox Hotel (more on that later!), this was my natural starting point.
+As I was staying at the Lenox Hotel, this was my natural starting point.
 If your hotel offers complimentary breakfast then be sure to eat well as you’ll need the energy!
 Instead of ordering from the Lenox, I started with a tasty meal from the Juice Press as it was quick and convenient.
 Their Açaí Bowl was refreshing and filling!
 If you’re looking for a heartier meal, head for the Friendly Toast.
 It’s a bit of a wait on weekends, so reserve your spot with their app ahead of time.
 The line moves quickly though as Lauren and I only had to wait about 30 minutes with 13 groups ahead of us!
 In my opinion, their lobster eggs benedict was worth every second.
-With a full stomach, head east along Boylston and you’ll come to the Boston Public Garden.
+With a full stomach, head east along Boylston and you’ll come to your next stop.

 Make Way for the Ducklings!

-Take your time along the trails in the garden.
+Take your time along the trails in the Boston Public Garden.
 Enjoy the statues that are sprinkled throughout as you stroll along.
 While walking along the pond, you might catch a glimpse of a swan boat!
 You can take a tour on the swan boat for $3.50 to get a view of the city from the water.
 There are plenty of beautiful flowers, so don’t hurry along – stop to smell them!
 Before you leave though, be sure to say hello to the duckies… both feathered and bronzed!
-The 30 year old Make Way for the Ducklings statue is based on the children’s picture book of the same name which takes place in this exact park.
+The 30-year-old Make Way for the Ducklings statue is based on the children’s picture book of the same name which takes place in this exact park.

 The Freedom Trail